ryndaniels/effective-devops/preso.md

 ---

-A life becomes meaningful when one sees himself or herself as an actor within the context of a story.
+> A life becomes meaningful when one sees himself or herself as an actor within the context of a story.

 -- George Howard

----
-# Team

 ---